h4sci/h4sci.github.io/src/content/blog/self-hosted-shiny-pg/index.md

 **Docker** provides a runtime environment that allows us to run instances (containers) of previously built docker images.
 Think of a Docker image as a snapshot containing your application and everything it needs to run—the programming language, libraries, dependencies, system tools, and configuration.
 Containers are isolated from your host system and from each other, yet they can communicate when you tell them to.
 A bit like multiple self-contained computers running on your laptop, each doing its own job.

 **Docker Compose** takes containerization a step further.
 While simple Docker handles individual containers, Docker Compose coordinates multiple containers as a unified application.
-You describe your entire application stack in a single YAML file: Which containers do you need?
+To do this, you describe your entire application stack in a single YAML file: Which containers do you need?
 How do they connect?
 What ports do they expose?
 Docker Compose handles all of this.
 One command brings everything up -- another tears it down again.

 **R Shiny** is a web application framework that allows statisticians and data scientists to stay firmly within their domain when creating web based graphical user interfaces (GUIs).
 If you're comfortable with R, we can build interactive web applications without *needing* to learn JavaScript, HTML or CSS.
-This way we can leverage our existing R skills to create a data collection tool without leaving R.
+This way we can leverage our existing R skills to create a data collection tool or an interactive data visualisation tool without leaving R.

 **PostgreSQL** is the self-proclaimed "world's most advanced open source database" when it comes to relational database management systems (RDBMS).
 It's robust, handles concurrent connections well, and integrates seamlessly with R.